Luos-io/Documentation/src/pages/luos-technology/basics/basics.md

-# Basics

-# General guide to Luos technology
+# Luos end the dictatorship of electronics

+Take most embedded systems software, and you will find the same hardware oriented organization —**the dictatorship of electronics 😈** .

+Sensors, actuators, and other hardware ressources will be mixed into the application managing the behavior of the product into a really unique and monolithic software.
+Modifying, add, or reuse something on such an architecture ask you to rethink the entire project!

-Take most embedded systems, and you will find the same architecture —the dictatorship of electronics, one central microcontroller with direct control over all components.
-Sensors, actuators, all of them will be controlled by one chip, and ultimately, one program.
-Sometimes, a design will have more than one microcontroller but will eventually be controlled by one central device.
-It will be up to the designers to implement an inter-device communication protocol, using any bus available, including instructions and messaging, but also error handling.
-A significant portion of time is spent on software development.
-Other times, hardware constraints will force you to separate your electronics onto several boards, potentially making interconnection troublesome.
+Sometimes, a design will have more than one microcontroller.
+In this case you will need to implement an inter-device communication protocol, using any bus available, and you will need to deal with instructions, messaging, error handling, collision, priority, latency, ... .
+In this case the product will be even more difficult to maintain due to a significant portion of time spent on the network software development across all the boards.

-## Introduction to embedded containerized platforms

-Luos aims to change the way you develop by containerizing services on your devices.
-A microcontroller can host a series of services, like data acquisition from sensors to actuators like motors and relays.
-These features are placed inside <span class="cust_tooltip">[**services**](#service)<span class="cust_tooltiptext">{{service_def}}</span></span>.
-Prepare your services, and deploy them anywhere on a Luos network, and you will be able to communicate directly with your services, no matter where they are on the network.
-Services can be dynamically connected and disconnected and can be detected by your application.

-Imagine an industrial device.
-We will build a system with multiple sensors to monitor the device.
-It might contain several temperature sensors that will monitor specific parts of the system, and our system will need to know exactly what they monitor.
-When we read the temperature of the industrial motor, we need to get the information from the motor, not from the power supply.
-These sensors are placed into services and clearly state which components they monitor.
-If the device encounters a problem, we need to notify anyone around of an incident.
-This could be a flashing light, a siren, or any other way of notifying people.
-In this case, it doesn't matter where the peripherals are placed or even how many there are, Luos can notify all services that identify as an alarm to activate.
-Alarms can even be added to the Luos network while operating, and they will be recognized and used.

-Finally, it doesn't matter where on the Luos network sensors or actuators are placed.
-You can wire the different elements together as you want, each element will be detected, and you will be able to use all of your services, wherever they are.
+😇 Luos is here to back you up and keep your project clean and smooth to develop, modify and reuse.

 ## Introduction to Luos